 It is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine.
 The traditional village is composed of lots of alleys, Hanok and is preserved to show a 600-year-old urban environment.

-We passed Insadong and continue waking to Ikseon-dong.
+From Insadong we continue waking to Ikseon-dong.
 Ikseon-dong only recently started to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.

 We chose one cute cafe and had brunch before heading back to our Hotel.